capital-G/supercollider-wiki/Clients-using-Super-Collider-Server.md

 * Clojure
   - [Overtone](http://github.com/overtone/overtone) is a [Clojure](http://clojure.org/) based musical generation and manipulation system for live-coding and more.
 * JavaScript
   - https://github.com/crucialfelix/supercolliderjs tools for working with scsynth and sclang.
 OSC messaging, process management, sclang interpreter.
+NodeJS and includes a websocket bridge for web browsers.

 ## Editors
 * [scvim](http://www.x37v.info/scvim/) vim scripts for supercollider